NeuromatchAcademy/precourse/getting-ready-python/02-getting-ready-python-without-colab.md

 ### Step 2: Create a folder for your python tutorials
 First make a folder where you'll keep your jupyter notebooks for the python tutorials.
 I'm going to make a folder in Documents called python-tutorials-2020.

 You'll need to open a terminal.
-Open the application named Terminal (sometimes also called the command line) and navigate to the folder you just created using the 'cd' command. [cd stands for change directory] You will have to adjust this file directory location according to where you have placed your folder.
+Open the application named Terminal [sometimes also called the command line] and navigate to the folder you just created using the 'cd' command. [cd stands for change directory.]
+You will have to adjust this file directory location according to where you have placed your folder.

 `cd ~/Documents/python-tutorials-2020`